-The spelling "Ui Mhic Carthainn" will be used to cover all the various renderings of the name in ancient Irish and subsequent translations and versions.
+The spelling "Ui Mhic Carthainn" will be used to cover all the various renderings of the name in ancient Irish language and subsequent translations and versions.
 This includes for example Ui Meic Cairthinn, a common alternative.

 Spellings of Cartin Carton Carten etc. have only stabilised in the last hundred years.
 In the records of the Beresford estate at Learmount (10), for example, the various Cartin tenants have a wide range of spellings of the name even though many are related and live in the one parish i.e. Lower Cumber just south of Claudy.
-In Griffiths valuation however, all of these names are rendered Carton.
+In Griffiths valuation however, all of these names are rendered as Carton.

 Let us dispense immediately with one idea, namely that the Cartin surname has any immediate connection with MacCartan, the Co Down sept name.
 The lack of connection has been well explained by Sean MacCartan (3) and Brian Lacey (7).
 This means of course that a rendering of the Cartin name in Irish would be more like Mhic Carthainn rather than MacArtaine.
 A possible relationship with the McCartans is described in the section on the Cruithin.
 The Annals of Derry do mention the existence of one Mac Cartin probably around 1846 (4).
 This is no surprise if we bear in mind how often Cartin is rendered as MacCartin today by those transcribing it who are unfamiliar with the name.